pathik3098/pathik3098/README.md

 - 👋 Hi, I’m @pathik3098
 - 👀 I’m interested in software development, Full Stack and Devops
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently improving my DSA skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me https://www.linkedin.com/in/pathik-patel-60b772149/

 <!---